Education in Tamil Nadu: School education

 The structure of education in the state is based on the national level pattern with 12 years of schooling (10+2+3), consisting of eight years of elementary education, that is, five years of primary and three years of middle school education for the age groups of 6-11 and 11–14 years, respectively, followed by secondary and higher Secondary education of two years each besides two years of pre-primary education.
 The entry age in class 1 is 5+.
 Pre-primary classes form age group 3 to 4.
 The higher secondary school certificate enables pupils to pursue studies either in universities or in colleges for higher education in general academic streams and in technical and professional courses.

+Education in Tamil Nadu has been a challenge of access and relevancy.
+The state ranks 12th for literacy for men and 13th in literacy for women.
+These statistics appear satisfactory, the dropout rate of 21% is still of concern, although less than the national average.
+The dropout rates for children aged 5–18 are higher for girls (35.3%) than boys (26.7%).
+Rural students endure hardship in accessing education.
+For instance, in the towns of Dharmapuriand Arco, students often may need to walk anywhere from “3-6 km to reach a middle or highschool”.
+The disparaging statistics also cut along religion and caste.
+Notably, Christian children are less likely to drop out of school from ages 5–18, than Hindu children that are backwards and scheduled castes.
+In order to understand the cause for these disparities, one must explore the history of education in the state.